 - Double glazed doors

-The government has officially released information regarding eligibility, for the general scheme and for the low-income scheme.
-Under the general scheme, the following properties are eligible:
+The government has officially released information regarding eligibility for the general scheme and for the low-income scheme.
+Under the general scheme, the following properties in England are eligible:

 1. All owner-occupied homes